dustinfast/pupil_coords/readme.md

 "Define action" mode: action-tag data for +-x minutes.
 Keylearning: In addition to modeling gaze on mouse click, also learn by analyzing gaze information as the user types.
+AutoCorrect: Learn a user-defined facial gesture to asynchronously autocorrect the spelling of their last misspelled word.